topology-foundation/docs-drp/docs/tutorials/grid.md

 ## Implementing the CRO interface.

-To build a CRO, we''ll have to implement the `CRO` interface.
+To build a CRO, we'll have to implement the `CRO` interface.

 ```ts
 import { CRO } from "@topology-foundation/object";